 Please enjoy this transcript of my interview with strategist and writer Ryan Holiday, author of Ego Is the Enemy.
 It is the transcript of episode #169: Useful Lessons from Workaholics Anonymous, Corporate Implosions, and More.
-It was transcribed and therefore might contain a few typos.
-When interviews last 2+ hours, it’s difficult to catch some minor errors.
+Transcripts may contain a few typos—with some episodes lasting 2+ hours, it’s difficult to catch some minor errors.
 Enjoy!

 Listen to the interview here or by selecting any of the options below.